-Disclosure Details Adjusted?
-Prior year comparatives The Council made some amendments to the prior year comparative figures where been brought forward into the draft accounts inaccurately. ~ Accounts consistency Updates made to references in the accounts and minor amendments to ensure consistency. √ Remuneration disclosures The Council made some amendments to the disclosures in the Officers Remuneration note.
-We identified some inaccuracies in the disclosures of exit packages paid during the year. √ Provisions The Council made some amendments to provisions note to align the figures disclosed in the movement in provisions with the correct narrative description. √ Grants disclosures The Council added further information to the explanation of the accounting and recognition of funds received from Covid-19 grants √ Events after the reporting period The Council added a disclosure in respect of the liability for a share of pension deficit in respect of staff transferred from the Leisure Trust on 1 April 2021 1 Reclassification of grants and fees and charges income The Council amended grants and fees and charges income in respect transactions which had been incorrectly classified. ✓ Audit fees Updates made to disclosure the full external audit costs in the accounts. ~
+Details Adjusted? rior year comparatives The Council made some amendments to the prior year comparative figures which had been brought forward into the draft accounts inaccurately.
+Updates made to references in the accounts and minor amendments to ensure consistency.
+The Council made some amendments to the disclosures in the Officers Remuneration note.
+We identified some inaccuracies in the disclosures of exit packages paid during the year. ✓ The Council made some amendments to provisions note to align the figures disclosed in the movement in provisions with the correct narrative description.
+The Council added further information to the explanation of the accounting and recognition of funds received from Covid-19 grants Events after the reporting period The Council added a disclosure in respect of the liability for a share of pension deficit in respect of staff transferred from the Leisure Trust on 1 April 2021 The Council amended grants and fees and charges income in respect transactions which had been incorrectly classified. ✓ Updates made to disclosure the full external audit costs in the accounts. ✓ The Council made some amendments to the prior year comparative figures which had been brought forward into the draft accounts inaccurately.
+Updates made to references in the accounts and minor amendments to ensure consistency.
+The Council made some amendments to the disclosures in the Officers Remuneration note.
+We identified some inaccuracies in the disclosures of exit packages paid during the year.
+The Council made some amendments to provisions note to align the figures disclosed in the movement in provisions with the correct narrative description.
+The Council added further information to the explanation of the accounting and recognition of funds received from Covid-19 grants The Council added a disclosure in respect of the liability for a share of pension deficit in respect of staff transferred from the Leisure Trust on 1 April 2021 The Council amended grants and fees and charges income in respect transactions which had been incorrectly classified.